Relationship with an Addicted Child

 3. Practice Self-Care

 Supporting someone through addiction can be emotionally and physically exhausting.
-Prioritizing self-care—whether it’s through engaging in hobbies, spending time with friends, or simply ensuring enough rest—is vital.
+Prioritizing self-care—whether through hobbies, spending time with friends, or simply getting enough rest—is vital.
 Parents must nurture their well-being to maintain resilience and be effective in their support role.

 4. Seek Professional Guidance